Neeyat (TV series)

 Neeyat (نیت) (English: Intention) is a 2011 Pakistani romantic-drama television series, produced by Samina Humayun Saeed and Shahzad Nasib under the production banner Six Sigma Entertainment.
 It is directed by Mehreen Jabbar and written by Larry Pontius.
-It features Humayun Saeed, Mahira Khan, Ahsan Khan and Deepti Gupta in lead roles.
+It features Humayun Saeed, Mahira Khan, Ahsan Khan, and Deepti Gupta in lead roles.

-It marks the debut of the now-highest paid actress, Mahira Khan on television and her first collaboration with Humayun Saeed; the second being the film Bin Roye and its TV version.
+It marks the debut of the now-highest paid actress, Mahira Khan, on television and her first collaboration with Humayun Saeed; the second being the film Bin Roye and its TV version.

 Plot

-Neeyat is about emotions that still exist within few inhabitants of an emotionless society of New York, as they have their roots back to the socially bonded society of Pakistan.
+Neeyat is about emotions that still exist within the few inhabitants of the emotionless society of New York, as they have their roots back to the socially bonded society of Pakistan.

-Set in New York, the series tells the story of a Pakistani citizen Sikandar (Humayun Saeed), living and working on a temporary visa.
+Set in New York, the series tells the story of a Pakistani citizen, Sikandar (Humayun Saeed), who is living and working on a temporary visa.
 He has been dating Ayla (Mahira Khan), a student at Columbia University pursuing her master's degree.
 Ayla belongs to a very strong political family back in Pakistan but maintains limited contact with them.
 Ismail (Ahsan Khan) happens to be a close friend of hers.
 A photographer by profession, he thinks he can win her over even though he is aware of her relationship with Sikandar.
-Upon finding out that Sikandar's visa has been made redundant and faced with the possibility of him moving back of Pakistan, Ayla proposes that he marry an American citizen - a contract marriage that will allow him to remain in the country.
-Sikandar resists, explaining it may result in legal complications but Ayla is adamant and finally convinces him.
+Upon finding out that Sikandar's visa has been made redundant and faced with the possibility of him moving back to Pakistan, Ayla proposes that he marry an American citizen--- a contract marriage that will allow him to remain in the country.
+Sikandar resists, explaining that it may result in legal complications, but Ayla is adamant and finally convinces him.
 It so happens that she runs into Mariam, an American of Pakistani origin who works as a part-time waitress and is a struggling actor barely making ends meet.
-The proposition of having a place to live and money in exchange for a contract marriage seems like a lottery win for Mariam and she immediately agrees to it.
-However, once the marriage takes place, Mariam starts wanting more- she becomes attuned to living a comfortable, stable life with a man she starts developing feelings for.
-Slowly but steadily, she manages to sow the seeds of discord between Ayla and Sikandar and eventually succeeds is drawing them apart.
+The proposition of having a place to live and money in exchange for a contract marriage seems like a lottery win for Mariam, and she immediately agrees to it.
+However, once the marriage takes place, Mariam starts wanting more; she becomes attuned to living a comfortable, stable life with a man she starts developing feelings for.
+Slowly but steadily, she manages to sow the seeds of discord between Ayla and Sikandar and eventually succeeds in drawing them apart.